-The beauty of Outdoor education is that it allow young people to see how they fit into the world.
+The beauty of Outdoor education is that it allows young people to see how they fit into the world.
 By exploring their local environment gives them an appreciation and awareness for their community.
-This results in them to acting with more conscious respect.
-When they see rubbish dumped at a Park entrance or the local creek chocked with plastic, their will often consider how this has come to be and what could’ve/ should’ve / would’ve been a better action.
+This results in them to act with more conscious respect.
+When they see rubbish dumped at a Park entrance or the local creek choked with plastic, there will often consider how this has come to be and what could’ve/ should’ve / would’ve been a better action.
 This may lead to students to engage with local organisations so they feel they are part of the solution rather than part of the problem.
 We want our young people to be able to be successful young citizens who will possess the adaptability to cope with a rapidly changing world of work and the responsibility to be an effective member of a community.
-When involved in challenging outdoor experiences that promote the development of communication, problem solving and decision making skills, this carries over into future occupations which are sought after by employers.
+When involved in challenging outdoor experiences that promote the development of communication, problem-solving and decision making skills, this carries over into future occupations which are sought after by employers.

 It has been shown over time that the most effective means of learning skills is by doing.
 In a 2006 study by Martin, Cashel, Wagstaff, and Breunig, they definitively stated that study and learning outdoor activities can only come with experience — experience kids get through outdoor education.
 The caveat here is that these are really only limited to the comfort level of the instructor with risk themselves.
 So whether you are navigating with a compass, building a campfire or setting up a campsite – an instructor’s confident and risk tolerance does have an impact on students.